 The lat_key parameter must be set in order to enable LAT.

 Embedded RADIUS Client

 Release 5.1 includes an embedded RADIUS client.
-This enables you to use a Remote Annex or RAC in conjunction with any RADIUS server.
+This feature enables you to use a Remote Annex or RAC in conjunction with the following RADIUS servers: